br101/zephyr-dw3000-decadriver/README.md

 # Zephyr Driver for Qorvo/Decawave DW3000

 This is a Zephyr module which implements a driver for Qorvo/Decawave DW3000.
-It contains not much more than the `decadriver/` from the DWS3000_Release_v1.1 (DW3000_API_C0_rev4p0) and the necessary Zephyr bindings for GPIO, SPI and DTS.
+It contains only the 'decadriver' from Decawave/Qorvo and the necessary Zephyr bindings for GPIO, SPI and DTS.
 The main idea is that this module contains only the minimal code to drive the DW3000, so it can be used in different projects - and keep it clean from Decawave example code and the port abstractions and genral mess around there.

+* The master branch uses the last release from Qorvo, which unfortunately is a binary-only library and only for NRF targets (DW3xxx_XR6.0C_24Feb2022.zip).

+* There is an older 'opensource' branch which contains the last open source release from Qorvo (DWS3000_Release_v1.1 / DW3000_API_C0_rev4p0), but this is older and not well tested any more.

 It can be used by adding this as a zephyr module in `west.yml`, or by adding the module to CMakeLists.txt, e.g.: